-High p_T suppression has been observed in central Au+Au collisions at RHIC energy (200 GeV) [2] and may be interpreted as a consequence of the energy loss due to the hard scattering process, as partons traverse through the hot and dense medium.
-Since there is no hot and dense final state medium in d+Au collisions, suppression effects due to nuclear shadowing and/or gluon saturation are expected only at larger rapidity in d+Au collisions.
-BRAHMS [1] has reported the transverse momentum dependence of the nuclear modification factors R{dAu} and R{AuAu} of charged hadrons and showed a high p_T suppression at forward rapidity [3,4].
-The nuclear modification factors of identifed particles in central Au+Au collisions at both y = 0 and $\eta = 2.2$ show a suppression for pions but not for protons at intermediate p_T [5].
-Studying nuclear modification factors of various particle species in Au+Au and d+Au collisions as a function of centrality
+High p_T suppression has been observed in central Au+Au collisions at RHIC energy (200 GeV) [1] and may be interpreted as a consequence of the energy loss due to the hard scattering process, as partons traverse through the hot and dense medium.
+Since there is no hot and dense final state medium in d+Au collisions, suppression effects due to nuclear shadowing and/or gluon saturation are expected at large rapidity probing the small x region in the Au nucleus.
+BRAHMS [2] has reported the transverse momentum dependence of the nuclear modification factors R{dAu} and R{AuAu} of charged hadrons and showed a high p_T suppression at forward rapidity [3,4].
+The nuclear modification factors of identified particles in central Au+Au collisions at both y=0 and $\eta=2.2$ show a suppression for pions, but not for protons at intermediate p_T [5].
+Studying nuclear modification factors of various particle species in Au+Au and d+Au collisions as a function of centrality and rapidity provides information to understand the extend of the hot medium in the longitudinal direction.